lvgl/lvgl/docs/overview/display.rst

+.. _display:

 ========
 Displays
 ========

-:important: The basic concept of a *display* in LVGL is explained in the [Porting](/porting/display) section.
-So before reading further, please read the [Porting](/porting/display) section first.
+:important: The basic concept of a *display* in LVGL is explained in the :ref:`porting` section.
+So before reading further, please read that section first.

+.. _display_multi_display_support:

 Multiple display support
 ************************